marcoruch/Sftp-Ftp-Handler/README.md

 # Sftp-Ftp-Handler
-Interface that can handle both SFTP as well as FTP in a single Instance, also keeps collection alife.
+Interface that can handle both SFTP as well as FTP in a single Instance, also keeps Sftp-Connection alife as it implements IDisposable.

 ## Preparation